InsightScout - find people already asking

 Is this a bot that posts on my behalf?

 No. InsightScout reads public conversations and tells you what to do.
 It does not post, reply, or engage on your behalf.
-We stay on the intelligence side.

-Why should I care about replying to these threads?
+Why should I care about these conversations?

 Do I need to connect my social media accounts?